staticweb-io/rate-limit/README.md

 response.

-Note: the `RedisStorage` storage implementation prefixes all limit keys with the string `congestion-`.
-The idea is to underline that those Redis keys belong to ring-congestion in cases where the same Redis instance is used to store other application data as well.
+Note: the `RedisStorage` storage implementation prefixes all limit keys with the string `io.staticweb.rate-limit-`.
+The idea is to underline that those Redis keys belong to `rate-limit` in cases where the same Redis instance is used to store other application data as well.
 Having a common prefix makes the implementation of the `clear-counters` function simple as well.